EONRaider/violent-python3/README.md

    botnet and issues its commands was organized under the `__main__` execution scope for the sake of standardization.
 The two commands issued to the bots
     have been unified to avoid an unnecessary number of return statements.
+- `chapter02/conficker.py` removed unused call to `sys` module.
+- `chapter03/discover_networks.py` had to be reimplemented instead of just refactored.
+It originally not only used the deprecated `mechanize` module but also interacted with the WiGLE service in a way that is no longer necessary, once WiGLE now provides an API.
+For that reason the code has been standardized and a new `wigle_print` function was implemented by using the `requests ` module to send an authenticated HTTP GET request to WiGLE.
+The response returns a JSON object that can be directly accessed, making the use of the `re` module also unnecessary.
+Exception handling was added to make the script capable of dealing with error response messages sent by the API.
+Notice that this script depends on `winreg`, which only runs on Python installations under the Microsoft Windows OS, and requires Administrator privileges during execution for access to the Registry keys.
+An account has to be registered on https://wigle.net/account for access to the API.
+- `chapter03/pdf_read.py` now uses the `PyPDF4` module instead of the deprecated `PyPDF`.
+The book refers to a specific PDF file in the text and it has been added to the `chapter03` subdirectory.
+- `chapter03/exif_fetch.py` required a `features="html.parser"` argument on
+ the call to the `BeautifulSoup` object constructor.
+It was added on line 15 .
+This script only works on web applications that wrap images between `img ` HTML tags (a rare practice on modern web applications that rely heavily on JavaScript).
+- `chapter03/skype_parse.py` uses the `main.db` file as an example.
+It has been added to the `chapter03/skype_profile` subdirectory for convenience.
+- `chapter03/firefox_parse.py` uses several `.sqlite` files as examples.
+They have been added to the `chapter03/firefox_profile` subdirectory for convenience.
+- `chapter03/iphone_messages.py` references iPhone backup files that were not made available by the author.
+Because of this the code has been refactored but remains untested.

 ## Contributing